LumenYoung/Notes/content/notes/Software recommendation – Omnivore.md

 Omnivore serves as a good tool to allow me review those valuable blog/articles easily after I’ve collected them.

-But I don’t read them much because there is always something new coming and I often don’t have large chunks of time to sit down specifically for the article reading. **In retrospect, I would say collecting good information should be a seperated process from processing them** and I used to
+But I don’t read them much because there is always something new coming and I often don’t have large chunks of time to sit down specifically for the article reading. **In retrospect, I would say collecting good information should be a seperated process from processing them**.

-- [ ] not finished yet

-## References